 - evaluate these themes and to formulate an individual opinion about the themes which should provide evidence of an independent world view; - apply his/her own viewpoint with regard to various issues in our current world; - and to write an evidence-based report about the results in a philosophically-oriented style.

-Semester exam 1X2 hour - weight: 40%
+Tests and assignments - weight: 60% Semester exam 1X2 hour - weight: 40%

 Title: Research project

 On completion of this module, students should have a comprehensive knowledge of a philosophical text that forms part of the so-called philosophical canon.